Moodie0079/coursescout/README.md

 The app includes:
 - Input validation with length limits and regex
 - SQL injection prevention (Prisma parameterized queries)
-- Environment variables for secrets
-- TypeScript for type safety
-- Error handling with graceful degradation
-- Request timeouts to prevent hanging

 ## License